ton-community/ton-docs/docs/participate/network-maintenance/staking-incentives.md

 ## Boundary Values of Stakes

 The current max_factor is 3, meaning the stake of the smallest validator cannot be more than three times less than the stake of the largest one.

-Based on the declared stakes, optimal values for the minimum and maximum stake are determined, with the aim of maximizing the magnitude of the total stake.

 :::info
 Recently, the approximate figures have been a minimum stake of around 340 thousand Toncoins and a maximum of about one million Toncoins.

 Learn more about current validation stakes with [tonscan.com](https://tonscan.com/validation).
 :::

+Based on the available stakes of potential validators, optimal values for the minimum and maximum stake are determined, with the aim of maximizing the magnitude of the total stake.

+1. Elector takes all applicants who have a stake higher than the minimum (300k).
+2. Elector sorts them in descending order of stake.
+3. If there are more participants than the maximum number of validators, Elector discards the tail of the list.
+Then Elector does the following:

+   * For each cycle i from 1 to N (the remaining number of participants), it takes the first i applications from the sorted list.
+   * It calculates the effective stake, considering the `max_factor`.
+That is, if a person has put in 100k, but with a `max_factor` of 3, and the minimum stake in the list is 300k Toncoins, then the effective stake will be min(300k, 3*310k) = 300k.
+   * It calculates the total effective stake of all i participants.

+Once Elector finds such an i, where the total effective stake is maximal, we declare these i participants as validators.

 ## Positive Incentives